gohugoio/hugo/docs/content/tools/index.md

 And for all the other small things around Hugo:

 - [hugo-gallery](https://github.com/icecreammatt/hugo-gallery) lets you create an image gallery for Hugo sites.
+- [flickr-hugo-embed](https://github.com/nikhilm/flickr-hugo-embed) prints shortcodes to embed a set of images from an album on Flickr into Hugo.

 ***